firtoz/GPT-Shell/README.md

 ![config-set.png](config-set.png)

 ## Custom Prompts
-By default, the bot behaves like a helpful social engineer.
+By default, the bot behaves like a helpful software engineer.

 If you want the bot to behave differently, you can use a custom prompt.